grjsmith/practical_strategy_for_technologists/Chapter6.md

 ## Of the duties of a prince in relation to military matters

-In the first half of Letters to the Prince Machievelli describes the different types of principalities that exist and describes how a prince might acquire and hold them citing numerous examples from history.
+In the first half of Letters to the Prince Machiavelli describes the different types of principalities that exist and describes how a prince might acquire and hold them citing numerous examples from history.
 At the start of the second half of his book he concludes:

 >A prince then, should have no other thought or object so much at heart, and make no other thing so much his especial study, as the art of war and the organisation and discipline of his army…